School Issues for Foster Children

 Schools can unintentionally be a minefield for foster children and foster parents.
 Some of the common school issues that foster families face can include:

-- Language used to talk about foster care, birth families and even adoption
+- The language used to talk about foster care, birth families and even adoption

 - What to share, with whom to share it, and when to talk with school personnel about your foster child’s history